 The development was encouraged by many Brooklyn and New York City and NY State elected officials, but was met with fierce resistance by a coalition of Brooklyn residents.
 A high-profile, multi-year community based campaign against the development project was launched by a vocal community group Develop Don't Destroy that filed multiple legal suits.
 The controversy spawned ongoing media coverage including a dedicated blog, Atlantic Yards Report,

-Barclay Center opens in 2012.
-Construction of the residential towers was halted by the poor economic climate of 2008, and remains in limbo.
-The architecural design of the Barclay Center was also changed significantly.
+Barclay Center opened in 2012.
+Construction of the residential towers was halted by the poor economic climate of 2008, and with the exception of one building under construction, remains in limbo.
+The architecural design of the Barclay Center was also changed significantly from the original proposals.